onurutkubatmaz/DSA210-Project-OnurUtkuBatmaz/AI_Usage_Logs.md

-## AI Usage Logs - DSA 210 Project Proposal
+# AI Usage Logs - DSA 210 Project Proposal

-Student: Onur Utku Batmaz
+**Student:** Onur Utku Batmaz
-Project: The Price of Professionalism: Market Value and On-Field Discipline Tool Used: Gemini, Claude
+**Project:** The Price of Professionalism: Market Value and On-Field Discipline **Tools Used:** Gemini (Google), Claude (Anthropic)

-### 1. Purpose of AI Usage
+## 1. Purpose of AI Usage
-Generative AI was used as a collaborative partner during the initial stages of the project to:

-Refine the project's core hypothesis regarding football industrialization.

-Structure the proposal according to the course guidelines (half-page requirement).
+AI tools were used strictly as an editorial and formatting assistant to:

-Translate and edit the conceptual ideas into formal academic English.
+- **Translation & Academic Tone:** Translate the student's original hypothesis and conceptual ideas into formal academic English.
+- **Structuring:** Align the proposal's layout with the DSA 210 course guidelines (half-page requirement).
+- **Technical Formatting:** Convert the student's custom formulas into LaTeX format as requested by the Teaching Assistant.
+- **Documentation:** Refine the formatting of the text based on specific feedback regarding "em dash" usage.

-### 2. Key Prompts and Outputs
+## 2. Key Human-Led Prompts and Tasks
-Prompt: "How to define a 'Cost of Aggression' index using squad value and disciplinary points?"

-Output: The AI suggested the formula (CoA = Discipline Points × ø AMV) to quantify financial risk.

-Prompt: "How can I include the unique competitive spirit of the Turkish Süper Lig as an exception?"

-Output: The AI helped phrase the "sterilization vs. raw spirit" argument to explain why top Turkish clubs still record high aggression levels.
+- **Drafting & Refining:** "I have a hypothesis that expensive squads are more disciplined to protect their value.
+Can you help me phrase this in academic English for my DSA 210 proposal?"
+- **Problem Solving:** "To avoid roster-size bias (like Chelsea's large squad vs. others), I want to use 'Average Market Value per Player'.
+How do I write this formula in LaTeX?"
+- **Scaling:** "The TA suggested 115 data points are too few.
+I decided to expand this to a 5-season multi-season analysis (2020–2025) to reach ~585 observations.
+Help me update the 'Data Characteristics' section with these numbers."
+- **Specific Exceptions:** "I want to highlight the Turkish Süper Lig as an exception to the 'sterilization' of football.
+Help me articulate this 'raw spirit' argument clearly."

-### 3. Human Contribution and Verification
+## 3. Human Ownership and Verification

-All final decisions, including the choice of leagues (Top 5 + Süper Lig) and the specific focus on the 2024-2025 season, were made by the student.
-The text was reviewed and corrected, by AI tools, to ensure it accurately reflects the student's vision for the project.
+The core hypothesis, the selection of the 5-year period (2020–2025), the decision to include the Turkish Süper Lig as a special case, and the specific use of "Average Market Value" (ø AMV) were entirely developed by the student.
+The methodological reasoning behind avoiding player-level analysis (positional bias, minute normalization issues) was also independently developed by the student.
+AI tools were only utilized to enhance the presentation and ensure compliance with course formatting standards.